abineetsingh/Applied-Intelligence/README.md

 open 00-table_of_contents.html
 ```

 The course is intended for regular practice rather than a single reading pass.
-A pace of one 15–20 minute lesson per weekday leaves room for retrieval, real-world application, and spaced review.
+A pace of one 15–20 minute lesson per day leaves room for retrieval, real-world application, and spaced review.

 ## Tech stack